What makes the Saint Stephen’s curriculum unique?

 Our elite academic reputation is widely recognized, and our curriculum is tied to a scope and sequence, with each year building on the next so that true learning takes place.
 We do not emphasize standardized testing or teach to a test, but rather create an environment where students are encouraged to develop meaningful understanding of subjects.
 Our teachers are the driving force, with a creative approach to teaching that ensures effectiveness with each student.
 Curriculum is developed based on the best available research and not decided as a result of the talents or bias of a teacher or the merits of a single text or instructional tool.

-Our student-teacher ratio is 9:1 and our average class size is approximately 15 students.
+Our average class size is approximately 15 students, with classes generally ranging from 14-18 students.

 Is Saint Stephen’s accredited?